 Samantha brings a unique skill set to Syapse, with a background in Computer Science, Bioinformatics and a zeal for customer success; she is ideal to lead our Customer Solutions Team.
 Sam has experience deploying internal software solutions inside a Biotech firm as well as health related applications at Fortune 500 companies prior to joining Syapse.

 Sep combines his expertise in the biological sciences with a passion for computing to help create software solutions in healthcare.
-Perhaps our most versatile employee, Sep is involved in customer prototyping, QA testing and UI development.
+Perhaps our most versatile employee, Sep is involved in customer prototyping, QA testing and UI/UX development.

 Phil is an experienced software developer with experience in bioinformatics, data mining, web applications, and databases.
 Phil joined Syapse from Stanford, where he was involved in a variety of projects in their Center for Genomics and Personalized Medicine and a contributor to the ENCODE project.